Bushra-2024/JavaScript-Introduction/README.md

 **Uses of JavaScript:**
 * *Web Development*: Add interactivity to websites (e.g., forms, slideshows, pop-ups).
-*Backend Development: Use with Node.js to build server-side applications.
+* *Backend Development*: Use with Node.js to build server-side applications.
 *Mobile and Desktop Apps: Frameworks like React Native and Electron enable app development.